Dividing Retirement Assets in Marietta Divorces

-Retirement Amounts And QDROs In Your Georgia Divorce
+Dividing Marietta Retirement And 401(k) Accounts In Divorce

-Retirement savings are a common bone of contention.
-If one spouse made most of the contributions over the years, he or she may feel entitled to that money.
-Georgia divorce law says that wealth accumulated during the marriage belongs to the couple, to be divided evenly.
-However, retirement savings that predate the marriage are separate property.
+Retirement savings are a common bone of contention in divorce.
+If one spouse made most of the contributions to the retirement plan or 401(k) over the years, it is easy to understand that he or she may feel entitled to that money.
+However, Georgia divorce law says that wealth accumulated during the marriage belongs to the couple, to be divided evenly.
+An exception is that retirement savings that predate the marriage are considered separate property.

-A qualified domestic relations order, or QDRO, governs the division of retirement benefits, such as a 401(k), IRA or other qualified plan.
-The QDRO assigns a percentage share of each asset, to be distributed at a future date.
-Pensions and other non-qualified savings are dealt with separately.
+A qualified domestic relations order, or QDRO, is a court order that governs the division of retirement benefits, such as a 401(k), IRA or another qualified plan.
+The QDRO assigns a percentage share of each asset, intending to allow for an equitable distribution of the retirement assets, and defines they be divided at a future date.
+Pensions and other nonqualified savings plans are dealt with separately.

-If you and your spouse have amassed significant retirement assets, we work to ensure an accurate accounting and fair treatment.
-We handle all facets of high-asset divorce in Cobb County and adjoining counties.
-Contact Hill Macdonald online or call toll free at 866-276-2839 to arrange a consultation.
+If you and your spouse have amassed significant retirement assets, we work to ensure an accurate accounting and fair distribution of those assets.
+We handle all facets of high-asset divorce in Marietta and its surrounding communities.
+To arrange a consultation, send an email through our online form or call us toll free at 770-679-2177.